Sooke Community App -- Project Plan

 joes-coffee-shop).
 Slugs are used in API responses and prepared for future deep linking.

-- Social login: Google, Facebook, Apple, etc. Available to all users.
+- Social login: Google, Apple (required by App Store), Facebook.
+Available to all users.

-- JWT validation: Go backend validates Clerk JWTs in Chi middleware on every protected route.
+- JWT validation: Go backend validates Firebase JWTs using firebase-admin-go in Chi middleware on every protected route.

-- Library: MapLibre GL JS — open-source map renderer embedded in the webview.
+- Library: MapLibre Native iOS SDK — open-source native map renderer.

 - Tile provider: MapTiler free tier (100k tile loads/month).